linzhao7812/Sudoku/README.md

 }
 ```

+###### Helper classes:
+- TwoDimentionalArray.m: A definition of a 2-D array implemented to describe the 9X9 sudoku board.
+It helps to set and get values to and from a specific cell.
+- Constants.m: A helper class to define all the constants shared among classes.

+###### UI classes:
+- ViewController.m: A custom UIViewController class to render the application data.
+- Main.storyboard: UI layout of the app.
+All the buttons, labels are created and constrains are set to support different screen resolutions.

+### Performance
 ###### Algorithm Complexity (Big-O)
 The algorithm complexity can be seen to work backwards from only one single empty space:

 - If there is only one empty space, then it has to work through n possiblities that it have to work through in the worst case.
 - If there are two empty spaces, then it has to work through n possibilities for the first empty space, and n possibilities for the second empty space for each of the possibilities for the first empty space.
 - If there three empty spaces, then it has to work through n possibilities for the first empty space, and each of those possibilities will yield a puzzle of two empty spaces that has n^2 possibilities.
-.
-.
-.
+- and so on...

 In conclusion, it performs O(n^m) in worst case scenario where n is the number of possibilities for each empty space (i.e., 1~9 in this classic Sudoku), and m is the number of empty spaces on the board (i.e., 81 in worst case in this 9x9 classic Sudoku).

-##### Helper classes:
-- TwoDimentionalArray.m: A definition of a 2-D array implemented to describe the 9X9 sudoku board.
-It helps to set and get values to and from a specific cell.
-- Constants.m: A helper class to define all the constants shared among classes.

-##### UI classes:
-- ViewController.m: A custom UIViewController class to render the application data.
-- Main.storyboard: UI layout of the app.
-All the buttons, labels are created and constrains are set to support different screen resolutions.

 ### Next Step
 1. Improve the searching algorithm by implementing the two tips from: http://www.sudoku.com/ .
+2. Explore the possibility of replacing UIButton by using UICollectionView to create a grid layout for memory improvement.
-2. Build a Sudoku generator.
+3. Build a Sudoku generator.